AI in Pedagogy

 Closing Takeaway

-I'm not trying to produce AI dependence.
-I'm trying to build AI fluency with intellectual independence: graduates who can use AI to accelerate workflow while retaining responsibility for truth, method, and ethics.
+I am not trying to normalize AI dependence.
+I am trying to develop students who can use AI without giving up responsibility for evidence, method, and ethics.

 What students leave with